slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On wealth

 <!--
-- money is freedom. why do u want fu money if you don't say fu.
 - making money is not about luck
 - making money is not something that you do - it's a skill that you learn. -- Naval Ravikant*
 - money doesnt buy happiness. it buys freedom
-- you don't get rich by sppending your time to save money. you get rich by saving your time to save make money. optimize for control over money and you'll make more money. -- Naval Ravikant* management is the oldest, and most over-rated form of leverage. capital, media and code are the modern forms. -- Naval Ravikant* no one can predict macro.  -- Naval Ravikant*
+- you don't get rich by spending your time to save money. you get rich by saving your time to save make money. management is the oldest, and most over-rated form of leverage. capital, media and code are the modern forms. -- Naval Ravikant* no one can predict macro.  -- Naval Ravikant*
 > *"No one is as impressed with your possessions as you are."
 -- Kevin Kelly*
 -->

+> *"To be wealthy, accumulate all those things that money can’t buy."
+-- Kevin Kelly*

+Being rich is being fulfilled.

 > *"Some people are so poor, all they have is money."
 -- Patrick Meagher*

-Being rich is being fulfilled.

 > *"You’re not supposed to optimize for money; you’re supposed to optimize for happiness."
 -- Mr. Money Mustache*

 ### On money

 Money is a tool.
-It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to more freedom and happiness.
+It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to freedom and happiness.

 > *"A problem that can be solved with money is not really a problem."
 -- Kevin Kelly*